Wedding Photographer Celtic Manor Resort, Newport

 View My Prices>> Newport & South Wales Wedding Photography Prices

-The Perfect Venue for Your South Wales Wedding
+A Perfect Venue for Your South Wales Wedding

-The Celtic Manor Resort is a multi-award winning wedding venue near Cardiff.
+The Celtic Manor Resort is a multi-award winning wedding venue in Newport near Cardiff.
 Sited in 2000 acres of stunning Usk Valley parkland, this beautiful venue would be a worthy location for any civil marriage wedding day from the smallest to the most elaborate and expensive.
 It is as suitable for short day weddings as it is full days.
 So, there really is something for everyone.

 There are many different venues at Celtic Manor Resort (listed below) depending on your requirements which can cater for any size of wedding day of up to 800 guests.
 Each venue is unique and distinct, from the ornate 19th century Manor House with its period features to the newest addition on the the site, the Hunter Lodges.
 A real photographer’s dream!